-The growth of horns may be prevented by treatment with caustic potash or caustic soda when the calf is four to ten days old, while the button is still loosely attached.
+The growth of horns may be prevented by treatment with caustic potash or caustic soda when the calf is four to ten days old, while the button is still loosely attached, and before it breaks the skin.

 Clip the hair from around the horn and rub vaseline in an inch circle below the base of the horns to prevent the caustic running down the side of the head.
 Wrap a stick of caustic with paper to protect the hands, leaving one end exposed.
 Moisten the end of the stick and rub on each horn making a raw spot about the size of a quarter.
 Take care that the caustic does not run down the calf's head into the eyes.